peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 The Wallet that holds a Digital Credential, when requests a Status Attestation, MUST give the proof of possession of the Credential to the Credential Issuer.

-Below a non-normative example of a Credential proof of possession is given by the following JWT headers and payload:
+Below a non-normative example of a Credential proof of possession with the JWT headers and payload represented without applying signature and encoding, for better readability:

 ~~~
 {